 as the first ingredient in the ingredients list)

-Then mix well, gently, until all the bread is moistened.
-Now press the mixture gently into a greased or buttered casserole dish and bake, covered with foil, for one hour.
+Mix gently with a big spoon until all the bread is moistened.
+Now place the mixture gently into a greased or buttered casserole dish and bake, covered with foil, for one hour.
 Then, remove the foil and bake a further half hour or until the top of the casserole is crispy.
+All that ‘gently’ stuff is to ensure the Stuffing doesn’t become compacted and turn out wet and heavy.

-If you want to test your mixture for seasoning and flavour balance, take a small spoon full of the stuffing mix and fry in a small pan for a few minutes, until its cooked through.
+If you want to test your mixture for seasoning and flavour balance, take a small spoon full of the raw Stuffing and fry in a small pan for a few minutes, until its cooked through.
 Taste.
 Adjust seasoning or herbs in the main batch if necessary.

 Variations on a theme…

-I like to add a small can of Smoked Oysters (chopped) to add umami and derpth to the flavour profile.
-I also occasionally add pre-cooked, scrambled Sausage Meat to the dressing I serve with Ham.
+I like to add a small can of Smoked Oysters (85 g) (coarsely chopped) to add umami and depth to the flavour profile.
+I also occasionally add precooked, crumbled Sausage Meat to the dressing I serve with Ham.

 Try adding Crispy Bacon Bits and cutting back on the Sage if you’re making Stuffing to accompany Ham.
 Try other additions or substitutions to gear your basic stuffing recipe to Fish, Pork or even Beef… Think Asian, or even Southwestern!